ACTM - Saturday, March 14th, 2020

 Online registration for this year's ACTM competition.
 The entry fee is $2.00 per student.
-Online Registration Closes Feburary 24th!
+Online Registration Closes March 9th at 12:00pm!
 Total price is updated upon check-out, remember to check the box and your quantity to add students.
 We encourage schools and classes to register students taking the exam in groups, if possible.

 Submitting registration fees though the website is preferred; however, there is a button within the registration tool to request an invoice.